 - Nursing Manager- They have experienced nurses who lead a team of nurses and various other healthcare staff.

-- Nurse Educator- Skilled nurse educators are in demand due to increasing student population who want to pursue nursing.
-They design and implement various educational programs for practising nurses and students.
+- Nurse Educator- Skilled nurse educators are in demand due to the increasing student population who want to pursue nursing.
+They design and implement various educational programs for practicing nurses and students.

 - Nurse Anesthetist- They are a type of APRN (Advances Practice Registered Nurse).
-They can provide help in a variety of settings like hospitals, medically & rural under serves areas, military, physician’s office, etc.
+They can provide help in a variety of settings like hospitals, medically & rural service areas, military, physician’s office, etc.

 - Nurse Midwife- They are APRNs whose responsibilities include family planning, obstetric care, and parental care.
 Primarily they work for women and their newborns.

 - Nurse Practitioner (NPs) – they provide advanced health care that includes health prevention, health promotion, diseases & wellness management, including diagnosis and treating chronic, acute, and episodic illness.

 Opting for Nursing Courses in Australia?
 You Should Know This!

 After knowing a lot about nursing, it is time for us to know different types of nursing courses that you can pursue as a student.
 Before moving on to the types of courses, let’s get to know the names of some of the best universities and colleges in Australia for Nursing.